tmaxsoft-us/ofasm/docs/interface/README.md

 ### 1. OFASM_VM_ENTRY

-Consider below COBOL program which passes a parameter to the assembler program while having a pointer variable in the parameter.
+Consider below COBOL program which passes a parameter to a assembler program while having a pointer variable in the parameter.

 ```cobol
        01  PGM-COMAREA.